fsparv/LeelaWatcher/README.md

     C:> cd D:\My Folders\Downloads\leela-zero-0.4-windows
     D:\My Folders\Downloads\leela-zero-0.4-windows>java -jar LeelaWatcher-1.0.1.jar . autogtp.exe

 Note that the '.' in the second example is a symbol that means "the current directory."
-Also if I've messed up the windows example let me know by filing an issue with an example of the corrected command line(s).
-I don't use windows very much, and haven't actually run my program there.
+Also if I've messed up the Windows example let me know by filing an issue with an example of the corrected command line(s).
+I don't use Windows very much, and haven't actually run my program there.